-1) The payment term of purchases from related parties was O/A 30~120 days, and which term may be changed depend on the Group's operation.
-The purchase price from related parties was referred to the market price and negotiated by both parties

-2) As of December 31, 2020 and 2019, the prepayment for material to other related parties were USD\$126 thousands and USD\$167 thousands, respectively.
+- 1) The payment term of purchases from related parties was O/A 30 days, and which term may be changed depend on the Group's operation.
+The purchase price from related parties is referred to the market price and negotiated by both parties - 2) As of December 31, 2022 and 2021, the prepayment for material to other related parties were USD\$141 thousand and USD\$49 thousand, respectively.

-(iii) Accepting service and payable amounts to Related Parties
+(iii) Accepting service and other accounts payable to related parties